pcdshub/lcls-plc-template-twincat-project/README.md

 When starting a new project
 ---------------------------
  - [ ] Customize this Readme.md to match your own project.
- - [ ] Configure doctr and add the deploy key to the .travis.yml file for auto-generated documentation (optional).
+ - [ ] (optional) Configure [doctr](https://pypi.org/project/doctr/) and add the deploy key to the .travis.yml file for auto-generated documentation.
+For instructions on configuring doctr: https://github.com/drdoctr/doctr#run-doctr-configure.